It's a Big Big World: Broadcast

-In the United States of America, the show aired on PBS Kids from January 2, 2006 to April 30, 2010, and aired as part of the preschool block from September 4, 2006 to August 31, 2007.
+In the United States, the show aired on PBS Kids from January 2, 2006 to April 30, 2010, and aired as part of the preschool block from September 4, 2006 to August 31, 2007.

-The show internationally aired on Nick Jr. in Australia, and Nick Jr. 2 in United Kingdom.
+In March 2008, British-based Contender Entertainment Group secured worldwide distribution rights outside of the US and Canada to the series.
+They pre-sold the series internationally to broadcasters such as Nick Jr. in Australia, and Nick Jr 2 in United Kingdom.

 Home media

 DVD

 Six DVDs were released by Sony Pictures Home Entertainment.